eliasgoldsztejn95/PTDRL/README.md

 # PTDRL
 This repository includes all file to work with PTDRL: Parameter Tuning with Deep Reinforcement Learning

-ptdrl_final contains all trained networks, and by running ptdrl.py one can run our code in a robot using move_base.
+ptdrl_final contains all trained networks, and with ptdrl.py one can run our code with the DWA local planner using move_base.

 https://user-images.githubusercontent.com/75029654/224107735-2a7a3fe1-47c2-44c8-9ddf-bdc33c6c4283.mp4